kzkedzierska/aoc/README.md

 ## 2020

 In 2020, I solved `AOC 2020` challenges using `R` with solutions organised and split into subdirectories, you can check them out [here](/2020).

-## About AOC

-From the [subreddit Wiki](https://www.reddit.com/r/adventofcode/wiki/index): Advent of Code is a series of small programming puzzles for a variety of skill levels.
-They are self-contained and are just as appropriate for an expert who wants to stay sharp as they are for a beginner who is just learning to code.
-Each puzzle calls upon different skills and has two parts that build on a theme.

-You can access the problems here: [adventofcode.com/](https://adventofcode.com/).
-It will show you the most recent problems.
-If you want to access other year just type [adventofcode.com/2019](https://adventofcode.com/2019) for the year 2019.

-This repository contains my solutions to Advent of Code exercises.
-Usually, during Christmas holiday break I take some time to solve few problems from Advent of Code.
-Decided to keep the code tidy and put it on GitHub for future reference.